sanjuashok/dotfiles/README.md

 ### TODO

+- Convert all the bash* dotfiles to zsh.
 - Research how to include npm install options.
 Currently express doesn't work because you need to install it with `npm install express --save` (i.e. the save option is required for the install not to be temporary).